libp2p/js-libp2p/doc/LIMITS.md

 ## Data transfer and Event Loop limits

 If metrics are enabled the node will track the amount of data being sent to and from the network.
-If the amount sent is over the threshold connections will be trimmed to free up resources.
-The default amount is `Ininity` so this must be explicitly enabled.
+If the rate of data sent is over the threshold connections will be trimmed to free up resources.
+The default rate is `Ininity` so this must be explicitly enabled.

 Connections may also be trimmed if [event loop](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick) latency exceeds the configured limit.